jorishr/datastructures/graphs/graphs.md

 Thus we have a Graph (G) with set of 8 vertices (V) and a set of 11 edges (E).
 G = (8, 11)

 It is easier to work with graphs that have only directed edges, a digraph, or only undirected edges, an undirected graph.
-If not stated explicitely, assume the graph is undirected.
+If not stated explicitly, assume the graph is undirected.
 ```
-## Weigthed graphs
+## Weighted graphs
-In a standard unweigthed graph all edges are off equal importance or value (1).
+In a standard unweighted graph all edges are off equal importance or value (1).
 However, in some cases you may want to assign a greater or lesser importance to a connection.
 For example, some roads between city a and city b can be considered to be faster or better suited for certain type of traffic.

 Each can get a label or weight attached that, for example, represents the distance.